storca/ArdUnground/README.md

 ## Prerequisites

-You need to have the Ethernet.h library installed (native arduino library) See https://www.arduino.cc/en/Guide/Libraries for further information
+You need to have the Ethernet.h library installed (native arduino library).
+See https://www.arduino.cc/en/Guide/Libraries for further information.

 ## Reference and projects used for this library